CloudSmart-Labs/csdataprep/README.md

 Under Job type select Create a recipe job
 Under Job input run on Dataset and select the previously created dataset by "Browse datasets"

+Repeat for each folder within the marketplace seller datafeeds.

+Run the jobs for each folder to create the output files.

 ## High Level Architecture
 ## Revisions and Improvements